Cavuno

 How to appear in Google's job search results and maximize visibility.

 Google for Jobs is a dedicated job search experience that appears directly in Google search results.
-With 5 million daily job searches processed, it's a critical traffic source for job boards.
+Hundreds of millions of job-related searches happen on Google every month, making it one of the highest-traffic channels for job boards.

 What is Google for Jobs?